murphyscott/murphyscott.github.io/_posts/reflection/2020-09-18-reflection-3.md

 	* successfullycreate a list
 	* personalize my page
 	* organize blog with headings
 The activity and reading for this week included **ALL** of these functions.
 SCORE!
 I guess I need to start searching for new goals.
 Understanding HTML markup will definitely be on that list.
+I also want to be able to code and maybe embed a simple game.
+This desire spurs from my days as a preteen.
+One time in middle school my friend, Sophia Shams, created a game based off of her cousin's new diet.
+She entitled the game *Paleo Faileo* because her cousin had adopted a paleo diet and the main objective of the game was to select paleo friendly food.
+I would love to be able to create something, simple, engaging, and fun to pair with my stellar incorporation of gifs and extremely whitty humor.